apluslms/aplus-manual/m01_introduction/05_docker.rst

     A+ production server which the students use.

 - Easy server updates
-    There are many containers running on the prodution server.
-One can update just one container and it will surely not affect all other containers.
+    There are many containers running on the production server.
+One can update one container without affecting the others.

 - Fault-tolerance
     There can be multiple similar containers running, for example,